 There are two predefined fields on each feature class and table in a domain or structure network that provide a classification system for all network features in a utility system.
 These type attributes allow you to define various types with network features with specificity while limiting the number of classes, which is important for the performance of a utility network.

 The image above shows sample asset groups for a gas pipe assembly feature class.
 These are configured in the geodatabase using subtypes.

 A utility network has two system-provided fields that are part of the default schema for network features.
 These fields are set up during the configuration of a utility network to extend the asset classification in each feature class and table.

 The asset group attribute represents the major classification of utility network classes.
-The ASSETGROUP field is part of the schema for all classes in the structure network and domain network, with the exception of the SubnetLine class.
-It is also defined as the subtype field for each utility network class, meaning that each subtype in a utility network class is also an asset group.
+The ASSETGROUP field is part of the schema for all classes in the structure network and domain network, except for the SubnetLine feature class.
+The ASSETGROUP field is also required to be the subtype field for each utility network class, meaning that each subtype in a utility network class is also an asset group.
 Further classification of assets is accomplished by assigning attribute domains at the subtype level on the ASSETTYPE field.

 The following are examples of asset group subtype values: